Machine press: An example of peculiar press control: servo-press

 A servomechanism press, also known as a servo press or an 'electro-press, is a press driven by an AC servo motor.
 The torque produced is converted to a linear force via a ball screw.
 Pressure and position are controlled through a load cell and an encoder.
 The main advantage of a servo press is its low energy consumption; its only 10-20% of other press machines.

-When stamping, it's really about maximizing energy as opposed to how the machine can deliver tonnage.
+When stamping, it is really about maximizing energy as opposed to how the machine can deliver tonnage.
 Up until recently, the way to increase tonnage between the die and work-piece on a mechanical press was through bigger machines with bigger motors.

 Types of presses

 The press style used is in direct correlation to the end product.
 Press types are straight-side, BG (back geared), geared, gap, OBI (open back inclinable) and OBS (open back stationary).
 Hydraulic and mechanical presses are classified by the frame the moving elements are mounted on.
 The most common are the gap-frame, also known as C-frame, and the straight-side press.
 A straight-side press has vertical columns on either side of the machine and eliminates angular deflection.
 A C-frame allows easy access to the die area on three sides and require less floor space.
 A type of gap-frame, the OBI pivots the frame for easier scrap or part discharge.
 The OBS timed air blasts, devices or conveyor for scrap or part discharge.